At What Temperature Can You Open a Pottery Kiln?

 You can cool your kiln faster by propping the lid and removing one or all the peepholes once the temperature reaches around 400° F (204° C), as long as you don’t have a vent under the kiln.
 Even though more experienced potters may remove all the peepholes, it isn’t recommended.

-Venting the peepholes, or propping the lid, still hold a safety risk and increases the chances of crazing in your pottery.
-In addition, it may further cause problems by releasing heat too rapidly from the KIln.
+Venting the peepholes or propping the lid still holds a safety risk and increases the chances of crazing in your pottery.
+In addition, it may cause further problems by releasing heat from the KIln too rapidly.

-Expect your kiln to take longer to cool than it did to fire your pottery.
+Expect your kiln to take longer to cool than it did to fire.

 Does Having an Updraft or Downdraft Vented Kiln Matter?

-The differences between an updraft and a downdraft vent are minimal, and they refer to how one transfers heat over the other.
-The main function of kiln vents is for even distribution of heat throughout the kiln.
+The differences between an updraft and a downdraft vent are minimal they refer to how one transfers heat over the other.
+The main function of kiln vents is to evenly distribute heat throughout the kiln.

-In an Updraft Vent, your heat will be starting from the bottom, then evacuate through the vent at the top of the unit.
-Downdraft Vents are set at the bottom of the unit, and the air evacuates through the vent on the bottom.
+In an Updraft Vent, your heat starts at the bottom and evacuates through the vent at the top of the unit.
+Downdraft Vents are located at the bottom of the unit, and the air evacuates through the vent.

 Factors That Affect How Quickly Your Kiln Cools

 Some factors may cut down on your cool time.
-But keep in mind the general rule of thumb about the cool time being equal to how long it has been operating will still ring true.
+But keep in mind the general rule of thumb that the cool time equals how long it has been operating will still hold true.

 However, because some kilns will heat and fire more efficiently, they may release heat a bit faster without damaging your pottery.